About St George's

 Messy Church

-Meeting about three times a year on a Sunday afternoon from 3.0pm – 4.30pm Messy church is an opportunity for parents and children to meet and worship together in an engaging and fun filled way.
+We combine with St Mary’s Fowlmere for Messy church which meets on the 2nd Wednesday of each month at St Mary’s.
+Messy Church is an opportunity for parents and children to meet and worship together in an engaging and fun filled way.
 There are craft activities, treasure hunts, games, food and storytelling time where the children and parents have time together to worship God.

 Who to contact